 During the 1960s and 1970s, the University of Wisconsin-Madison put together one of the finest history programs in the United States, and it was anchored by George Mosse, a German-born cultural historian who authored 25 books covering the English Reformation, Lutheran theology, Jewish history, and fascist ideology.
 Though he died in 1999, Mosse still remains a legendary figure in Madison, and now the university (where I did my undergraduate work — in history, no less) has dusted off recordings of his courses and made them freely available online.

 The courses, all presented in audio, are usually accompanied by text summaries.
 You can download a fourth course by Mosse called Modern Jewish History.
-They all appear in the History section of our big collection of Free Courses Online.
+They all appear in the History section of our big collection, 1,700 Free Online Courses from Top Universities.